StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 Instead of spending an evening a week every week, I instead devote a few weekends a year to build a new game from scratch as an entrant in Ludum Dare.

 ### My first trip to the world of Ludum Dare
 Back in 2012 I had a University Tutor encourage me to make games on an upcoming weekend, I was dubious with university workload but the free pizza helped the student budget.
-In the true student spirit of "leave no pizza behind" I signed up naive to the total amount of sleep I was about to lose, I unfold on the unexpected journey of my first Ludum Dare; a tiresome journey much like that to Mount Doom filled with beauty, and many battles.
+In the true student spirit of "leave no pizza behind" I signed up, naive to the total amount of sleep I was about to lose, I unfolded an unexpected journey of my first Ludum Dare competition; a tiresome journey much like that to Mount Doom filled with beauty, and many battles.

 ### So what is this Ludum dare world?
 Ludum Dare is an event where you:
 - Create a game from scratch in a weekend based on a theme.
+- Globally run event with 5000 entries every 6 months.
 - Themes are suggested and chosen by the community.
 - Theme Suggestions are accepted starting 5 weeks before the event.
 - The theme is revealed at the start of the event.
 - Games are submitted to 1 of 2 categories: the Jam (groups) or the Compo (solo).
 - Games are voted by you and the rest of the community.
+- Notch formed Minecraft from a Ludum Dare entry the community lived.

 https://ldjam.com/events/ludum-dare/rules